-I know it's hard to imagine, but these traits gave investors the courage to follow young Scott McNealy into Sun Microsystems
+I know it's hard to imagine, but these traits led investors to John Morgridge and Cisco Systems

 Good work if you can get it

-I know what you're thinking: Who wouldn't want a portfolio filled with stocks like that?
-At least in their prime.
+I know what you're thinking: Who wouldn't want to own stocks like those -- at least in their prime?
 And you're right.
-That's why you'll rarely beat the pros with familiar names like those now -- if they're really all that, they're going to cost you.
+That's why it's so hard to beat the pros with well-known stocks like those now; if they're really all that, they're going to cost you.

-So what are you going to do?
+But what are you going to do?
 Take a chance on some fly-by-night outfit?
 Good point.
-But notice I said well-known stocks -- not companies.
-There's a difference.
-For example, big retailers like Lowe's
+But notice I said well-known stocks -- not well-known companies.
+There's a subtle difference if you think about it.

 Need more proof?

-Check out Tim Hanson's list of the best-performing stocks of the past 10 years.
-I'm willing to bet Best Buy
+Check out Fool Tim Hanson's list of the best-performing stocks of the past 10 years.
+You won't find a bunch of "widely helds" like Dell

-You see, there's your edge: You can always find established, profitable companies with unknown stocks.
-Some you've heard of; some you may not have -- yet.
-Some even dominate their markets.
-The legendary Peter Lynch was a master at digging up these undiscovered gems.
-That's how he earned his Fidelity Magellan (FMAGX) fundholders nearly 30% year after year.
+Of course, that's your edge: You can always find established, profitable companies with unknown stocks.
+Some you've heard of; some you may not have.
+Peter Lynch was a master at digging up these undiscovered gems.
+That's how he earned his Fidelity Magellan fundholders nearly 30% year after year.

-If what I'm saying makes sense, now might be the time to test the waters with a low-cost fund such as iShares S&P 600 Small-Cap Value Index (IJS) and then shift gradually into the small caps that Tom Gardner's team tells you about each month in his Hidden Gems newsletter.
-After all, sooner or later, you probably want to be exposed to at least a few small businesses with big potential.
+If what I'm saying makes sense, now might be the time to test the waters with a low-cost fund such as iShares S&P 600 Small-Cap Value Index (IJS) and then shift gradually into the small caps that Tom Gardner's team tells you about each month in Hidden Gems.
+Sooner or later, you want to be exposed to at least a few small businesses with big potential.
 Especially since these stocks typically rocket out of bad markets.

-If you want to learn more about how Wall Street's worst-kept secret can help you finally beat the pros, think about this.
-Tom Gardner's offering a free trial of his complete Hidden Gems service.
-You can take it up directly with him and sneak a peek at all the current and past recommendations, including the analyst team's top five picks for new money right now.
+Even better, if you want to learn more about how Wall Street's worst-kept secret can help you beat the pros, accept a free trial to Hidden Gems.
+You can sneak a peek at all the current and past recommendations, including the analyst team's top five picks for new money right now.

-This article was originally published on Jan.
+This article was originally published Jan.
 7, 2005.
 It has been updated.

-Paul Elliott owns shares of the iShares S&P 600 Growth Index and the iShares S&P 600 Value Index, but no other securities mentioned in this article.
-Best Buy is a Stock Advisor and Inside Value pick.
-Intel is an Inside Value pick.
-Of course, you can view all Hidden Gems recommendations instantly with your free trial.
+Paul Elliott owns shares of the iShares S&P Small-Cap 600 Growth Index and the iShares S&P Small-Cap 600 Value Index.
+Amazon.com and Costco are Stock Advisor picks.
+Home Depot, Dell, and Microsoft are Inside Value picks.
 The Motley Fool has a full disclosure policy.